A £1.99 domain is all it takes to turn an idea into reality, and a company

 I call this The SEO Gap.

-This means, there is a lot of long-tail traffic opportunities out there.
+Long-tail keywords account for over 70% of all search queries, meaning there are a lot of traffic opportunities out there.

 More importantly, long-tail keywords convert up to 36% of traffic, compared to the industry standard of 2%.